kdahlquist/DahlquistLab/data/Fall2019/Schade-network-runs/README.md

 * Include replicate data
 * Change the Belle et al. (2006) degradation rates (and initial guesses for production rates) to Neymotin et al. (2014)
 * Run the Schade _network_ with the Dahlquist Lab data

+@alicekfinton should run the 21-genes_31-edges_Schade-data_change-format-only_input.xlsx file and create the other input files and run them.